Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Gibbs' and conditional entropy in invertible deterministic systems

-However, since $f_*$ is a stationary density of $P^t$, it is clear from (\ref{e-leqn}) that \be \frac {dH_c}{dt} = 0, \ee and we conclude that the conditional entropy $H_c(P^tf_0|f_*)$ does not change from its initial value when the dynamics evolve in this manner.
+and we conclude that the conditional entropy $H_c(P^tf_0|f_*)$ does not change from its initial value when the dynamics evolve in this manner.
 It is obvious that this conclusion also holds for the Gibbs' entropy.